claraElk/git-papers/journal.md

-# This is a paper
+# This is a paper is collaborative !
-written by CEK
+written by CEK and John

 # Introduction
 This is the introduction.